Trade Stock Indices

 Candles Vs. Bar Chart

-When candlesticks are used it's very easy to see if the market price headed up or down as opposed to when bars are used.
+When candlesticks are used it's very easy to see if the market price headed up or down as compared to when bars are used.

 The Japanese strategies also have very many formations which are used by technical analysts to trade the market.
-These patterns have different trading analysis explanation & the most common are:
+These patterns have different trading analysis explanation & the most regular are:

 Spinning Tops